 On a July night in McComb, Mississippi, I placed a submerged light next to a second Christmas tree and threw out 2 cups of fish food to chum the water.
 With a nightcrawler on a perch hook under a small cork, I cast out next to the submerged structure and waited.
 While I was surprised my cork went under with such ferocity, I was even more shocked to find that a juvenile largemouth bass had taken up my night crawler without a moment’s hesitation.
 Quickly switching over to a jig, I caught several crappies and two more largemouth bass of about the same size off the same Christmas tree in a matter of minutes.

 If you’re catching onto a theme of structure and illumination when targeting locations for bass fishing at night, you’re on the money.

-The final location you’ll often find success at when bass fishing at night is offshoots/drainage points.
+The final location you’ll often find success when bass fishing at night is offshoots/drainage points.
 These locations are usually connected to running water, meaning there is an influx or outflow of fish.
 These moving waterways provide a current which brings nutrients for the smaller fish and, by default, a food source for the bass.

-Even without artificial illumination, I have caught several bass lurking just inside of runoff ditches on a lake or lurking next to drainage pipes at night.
-The truck with these locations creates as much disturbance, making topwater frogs my primary choice when angling off of these moving water components.
+Even without artificial illumination, I have caught several bass lurking inside runoff ditches on a lake or lurking next to drainage pipes at night.
+The truck with these locations creates as much disturbance, making topwater frogs my primary choice when angling off these moving water components.
 Casting up into these waterways and working towards the mouth often yields the best results, as the bass are usually sitting just out of the current, waiting for food to come by.

 Bass fishing from a boat at night presents its own set of challenges.
 Not only is it inherently more dangerous than angling from sure due to limited visibility and lack of navigational awareness, but it also presents a difficulty for anglers of knowing where to cast.
 From shore, the disturbances created by anglers are minimal.